Ghost in the Shell (1995 film): Plot

 In 2029, with the advancement of cybernetic technology, the human body can be augmented or even completely replaced with cybernetic parts.
 Another significant achievement is the cyberbrain, a mechanical casing for the human brain that allows access to the Internet and other networks.
 An often-mentioned term is "ghost", referring to the consciousness inhabiting the body (the "shell").

-Major Motoko Kusanagi is an assault-team leader for Public Security Section 9 of "New Port City" in Japan.
+Major Motoko Kusanagi is an assault-team leader for Public Security Section 9 of the futuristic New Port City in Japan.
 Following a request from Nakamura, chief of Section 6, she successfully assassinates a diplomat of a foreign country to prevent a programmer named Daita from defecting.

 The Foreign Minister's interpreter is ghost-hacked, presumably to assassinate VIPs in an upcoming meeting.
-Believing the perpetrator is the mysterious Puppet Master, Kusanagi's team follows the traced telephone calls that sent the virus.
+Believing the perpetrator to be the mysterious Puppet Master, Kusanagi's team follows the traced telephone calls that sent the virus.
 After a chase, they capture a garbage man and a thug.
-However, both are only ghost-hacked individuals with no clue about the Puppet Master, where the investigation again comes to a dead end.
+However, both are only ghost-hacked individuals with no knowledge of the Puppet Master, so the investigation again comes to a dead end.

 Megatech Body, a shell manufacturer with suspected close ties to the government, is hacked and assembles a shell.
-As it escapes, the shell is hit by a truck.
+The shell escapes the factory onto the highway and gets run over by a truck.
 As Section 9 examines the shell, they find a human ghost inside it.
-Unexpectedly, Section 6's department chief Nakamura arrives to reclaim the shell.
+Unexpectedly, Section 6's department chief Nakamura arrives to reclaim the shell with permit from the foreign minister.
 He claims that the ghost inside is the Puppet Master himself, lured into the shell by Section 6.
 The shell reactivates itself, claims to be a sentient being, and requests political asylum.
 After the Puppet Master initiates a brief argument about what constitutes a human, a camouflaged agent accompanying Nakamura starts a diversion and steals the shell.